 On the health care side, John Rogers of Northwestern University discussed bio-resorbable implants and the development of water-soluble transient electronics, while Sarah Heilshorn of Stanford covered new developments in stem cell transplantation.

 Jeffrey Hubbell, Eugene Bell Professor of Tissue Engineering at IME, studies cancer immunotherapy, or ways to use the body’s immune system to find and fight cancer.
 His talk highlighted innovations in drug delivery systems for tumor suppression.
 Specifically, he discussed whether targeted therapies injected into the bloodstream could be as effective as treatments injected into tumors, with fewer adverse effects.

 Hubbell remarked, “We found that if we use targeted drugs, we have just as much efficacy, with less toxicity.”

-Presentations on the environment included the work of Lawrence Livermore National Laboratory’s Chris Spadaccini on additive manufacturing and Liverpool University’s Andy Cooper on his computational approach to carbon capture.
-Christine Luscombe of the University of Washington's Clean Energy Institute discussed wearable electronics.
-She explained her work on how to design and build organic electronics that can be stretched while retaining the optical properties for energy capture solutions.
+Presentations on the environment included the work of Lawrence Livermore National Laboratory’s Chris Spadaccini on additive manufacturing and University of Washington Clean Energy Institute's Christine Luscombe on wearable electronics.
+Luscombe explained her work on how to design and build organic electronics that can be stretched while retaining the optical properties for energy capture solutions.